Surface Cardiac Ultrasound

 1. Parasternal Short Axis

 Parasternal short axis view being interrogated.
 Indicator to the left shoulder.
-3, Apical 4 chamber view; 4 Subcostal View; 5 IVC view.
-Mid papillary view seen on the clip on the right.
+Probe position between the third and fourth intercostal space.
+Rib numbers displayed on the surface of the rib cage.
+Mid papillary view seen on the lower right clip.
 RV, right ventricle; LV, left ventricle; Ant, anterior wall; Lat, lateral wall; Inf, inferior wall.
-Image adapted from Foresight ultrasound.
+Clips created with the use of Z-anatomy.

 2. Parasternal Long Axis

 Apical 4 chamber view probe placement.
 Probe placed in the 4th or 5th intercostal space.
 Orientation of the indicator towards the right between the 2 to 3 o' clock position.
 LV, Left ventricle; RV, Right ventricle; AV, Aortic valve; IAS, Inter atrial septum; MV, Mitral valve; TV, Tricuspid valve.
 Clips created with the use of Z-anatomy.

 1. Zimmerman JM, Coker BJ.
 The Nuts and Bolts of Performing Focused Cardiovascular Ultrasound (FoCUS).
 Anesthesia and analgesia 2017; 124: 753-760.

 2. Spencer KT, Kimura BJ, Korcarz CE, Pellikka PA, Rahko PS, Siegel RJ.
 Focused cardiac ultrasound: recommendations from the American Society of Echocardiography.
 J Am Soc Echocardiogr.
 2013 Jun;26(6):567-81. doi: 10.1016/j.echo.2013.04.001.
 PMID: 23711341.